clott3/MultiMat/README.md

 --mask_non_int: creates a mask so that all pairwise losses will be accounted for in the batch.
-Missing entries for the DOS and charge_density modality will have losses set to zero. (only applicable when using 3 or more modalities)
+Missing entries for the DOS and charge_density modality will have losses set to zero. (only applicable when using 3 or more modalities).
+Results in the paper sets this to True.

 ### Downstream tasks
 All downstream tasks can be found in the `tasks` folder